xiaogaogaoxiao/SCVRG/README.md

 # About

 We propose an accelerated stochastic compositional variance reduced gradient method for optimizing the sum of a composition function and a convex nonsmooth function.
 We provide an \textit{incremental first-order oracle} (IFO) complexity analysis for the proposed algorithm and show that it is provably faster than all the existing methods.
-Indeed, we show that our method achieves an asymptotic IFO complexity of $O\left((m+n)\log\left(1/\varepsilon\right)+1/\varepsilon^3\right)$ where $m$ and $n$ are the number of inner/outer component functions, improving the best-known results of $O\left(m+n + (m+n)^{2/3}/\varepsilon^2\right)$ for convex composition problem.
+Indeed, we show that our method achieves an asymptotic IFO complexity of O((m+n)log(1/eps)+1/eps^3) where $m$ and $n$ are the number of inner/outer component functions, improving the best-known results of O(m+n+(m+n)^{2/3}/eps^2\right)$ for convex composition problem.
 Experiment results on sparse mean-variance optimization with 21 real-world financial datasets confirm that our method outperforms other competing methods.

 # Codes